techcet/ai-on-gke/applications/rag/README.md

 #### With IAP enabled
 1. Verify that IAP is enabled on [Google Cloud Platform (GCP) IAP](https://console.cloud.google.com/security/iap)(make sure you are logged in) for your application.
 If you encounter any errors, try re-enabling IAP.
-2. From *Google Cloud Platform IAP*, check if the target user has role `IAP-secured Web App User`.
-This role is necessary to access the application through IAP.
+2. From [Google Cloud Platform IAP](https://console.cloud.google.com/security/iap), ensure users have the role `IAP-secured Web App User`.
-3. Verify the domain is active using command:
+3. Wait for the domain status to be `Active` (takes upto 20 minutes):
     `kubectl get managedcertificates frontend-managed-cert -n rag --output jsonpath='{.status.domainStatus[0].status}'`
 4. Read terraform output: `terraform output frontend_uri` to find the domain created by IAP for accessing your service.
 5. Open your browser and navigate to the domain you retrieved in the previous step to start chatting!